-Information systems uses the data that has been collected and monitoring of a product across the supply chain to provide logistics managers with all the knowledge necessary to conduct an efficient logistics planning.
+Information systems use the data that has been collected and monitoring of a product across the supply chain to provide logistics managers with all the knowledge necessary to conduct efficient logistics planning.

-Choosing to use logistics information systems is an option of course, but with technology taking over the logistics field, the business has become more and more competitive, and soon every retailer, warehouse, carrier will be using these systems or even a more advanced ones.
+Choosing to use logistics information systems is an option of course, but with technology taking over the logistics field, the business has become more and more competitive, and soon every retailer, warehouse, and carrier will be using these systems or even a more advanced one.

-tech trends that will help you stay on top 5
+tech trends that will help you stay on the top 5

 logistics technology trends to keep an eye on.